a-bergman/Reddit-Post-Classification/README.md

 # Links

-The article I wrote about this project can be found [here](https://towardsdatascience.com/reddit-post-classification-b70258d6affe)
+The Medium artice about this project can be found [here](https://towardsdatascience.com/reddit-post-classification-b70258d6affe).

-The Google Slides can be found [here](https://docs.google.com/presentation/d/1EP89jYtVkRygPdNde-GCYR3Gc9zoFsftPToKB4mwu7Y/edit?usp=sharing)
+The Google Slides presentation can be found [here](https://docs.google.com/presentation/d/1EP89jYtVkRygPdNde-GCYR3Gc9zoFsftPToKB4mwu7Y/edit?usp=sharing).